andxwang/andxwang/README.md

 ## 👋 Hi, I’m Andy!
-I'm a senior studying computer science & statistics at the University of Illinois at Urbana-Champaign.

 I'm interested in data science, machine learning, and software development.

 Check out my travel videos on YouTube or connect with me on LinkedIn!